 WHEREAS, it is important that control measures be taken to reduce or slow down the spread of the virus in order to protect the health and safety of the City’s residents, especially for seniors and those with underlying health conditions that make them particularly vulnerable to the COVID-19 disease; and

+WHEREAS, on March 23, 2020, Governor Kristi Noem, issued Executive Order 2020-08 outlining guidelines for all South Dakotans, for-profit and not-for-profit employers, enclosed retail businesses that promote public gatherings, and healthcare organizations as it relates to COVID-19 in the state of South Dakota (the “Executive Order”); and

-WHEREAS, the City Council of the City of Chamberlain has found that the rules and regulations contained within this ordinance are necessary for the prevention and spread of the contagious virus causing the deadly COVID-19 disease within the City.
+WHEREAS, the City Commission of the City of Chamberlain, in support of the directives of the Executive Order and CDC guidance as it relates to COVID-19 in the state of South Dakota, has found that the rules and regulations contained within this ordinance are necessary for the prevention and spread of the contagious virus causing the deadly COVID-19 disease within the City.

-NOW THEREFORE, BE IT ORDAINED, by the Chamberlain City Council that:
+NOW THEREFORE, BE IT ORDAINED, by the Chamberlain City Commission that:

 (1) Effective at 12:01 a.m. on Thursday, April 9, 2020, all restaurants, food courts, food service locations, coffee houses, cafes, and other similar places of public accommodation offering food for on-site consumption, are restricted to a maximum of ten (10) on-site/on-sale patrons.
 These businesses may also operate in order to provide take-out, delivery, curbside service, and drive-thru service.
 Any business continuing to operate in order to provide off-site service should implement procedures to ensure social distancing and operate in compliance with federal and state health guidance in order to prevent the spread of the virus causing the COVID-19 disease.
-The list of businesses regulated by this provision may be increased by resolution of the Chamberlain City Council.
+The list of businesses regulated by this provision may be increased by resolution of the Chamberlain City Commission.
 This order will remain in effect through Monday, April 20, 2020.

 (2) Effective at 12:01 a.m. on Thursday, April 9, 2020, all recreational facilities, pools, health and fitness facilities and clubs, social clubs, athletic and weight training facilities, movie and live production theaters, event centers, meeting halls, and music and entertainment venues are restricted to a maximum of ten (10) people during staffed hours.
 Businesses should implement procedures to ensure social distancing and operate in compliance with federal and state health guidance in order to prevent the spread of the virus causing the COVID-19 disease.
-The list of the business types regulated by this provision may be increased by resolution of the Chamberlain City Council.
+The list of the business types regulated by this provision may be increased by resolution of the Chamberlain City Commission.
 This order will remain in effect through Monday, April 20, 2020.

 (3) Effective at 12:01 a.m. on Thursday, April 9, 2020, all bars, breweries, wineries, clubs, on-sale liquor licensees not offering food for on-site consumption (60% revenue from food sales), and on-sale malt beverage and SD wine licensees not offering food for on-site consumption (60% revenue from food sales) are restricted to a maximum of ten (10) on-site/on-sale patrons.
 Businesses should implement procedures to ensure social distancing and operate in compliance with federal and state health guidance in order to prevent the spread of the virus causing the COVID-19 disease.
-The list of the business types closed by this provision may be increased by resolution of the Chamberlain City Council.
+The list of the business types closed by this provision may be increased by resolution of the Chamberlain City Commission.
 This closure will remain in effect through Monday, April 20, 2020.